tdiggity/diynsxled/README.md

 tbd
 ## Car to PCB
 tbd

+# Loading the arduino code
+For testing - open the test file in the test/ folder and upload it using the arduino IDE.
+For driving use - open the diynsxled.ino file and upload it using the arduino IDE.

+### Advanced - use the AVR programmer to load the code
+The Arduino is only on when the key is in ACC position (2nd key position and also when engine is on).
+Otherwise it is off and not using any power.

+In stock form, it takes about 1-2 seconds before any code can be run when first powering up.
+WHen the car is running, the Arduino is always on, so there is no worry of delay.

+When the Arduino is off, the LEDS will not work correctly in certain cases because the arduino does not have power long enough to get past the startup stage:
+* When the emergency lights are on
+* If you have a security system that blinks the leds upon activation/deactivation.

+This can be fixed by using an AVR programmer to remove the 1-2 second delay and instantly execute the LED program.
+Follow the instructions here: [AVR Guide](https://learn.sparkfun.com/tutorials/pocket-avr-programmer-hookup-guide/all) pay attention to the "Programming with Arduino" section.

 # Testing (pre-flight)
 Load the test code, and let it run overnight to break-in the LED panels.